9glenda/dwl/README.md

-# dwl - dwm for Wayland
+# dwl - personal fork

 Join us on our [Discord server] or at [#dwl] on irc.libera.chat.